 Similarly, today’s redevelopment of the old complex at Madison and Willow Brook avenues is a matter of getting with the program.
 Except that the program of the new complex at the intersection will be one of sleek buildings, the flaunt of which will be accentuated by bold fonts, and the grounds of which will be guarded by steep fences shrouding the complex in seclusion and high visibility all at once, thereby earning its ask for the unenviable rent prices it’s destined for; rent prices that virtually none of the trabajadores now reconstructing the complex day by day, nor any of their vecinos in the pueblo surrounding the complex, will be able afford for them and their children.

 Asi es.
 Y asi sera, me dirian tantos compadres en los trabajos por ahi.
 Pero asi es hasta que nosotros decimos no mas, Los Angeles.

-I’ve got a feeling, then, that even at the intersection of Madison and Willow Brook avenues, even if asi es, y asi sera, a resistance to pricing out the pueblo and its children can grow here too.
+I’ve got a feeling, then, that even at the intersection of Madison and Willow Brook avenues, a resistance to pricing out the pueblo and its children can grow in the area too.
 It may not do so overnight, nor even over the course of tomorrow.
 But it will rise and make its voice heard, one day at a time.